crypt0lith/moire/README.md

 ### preset kernels

-The preset kernels are a dictionary of lambda functions that gets created at runtime.
+The preset kernels are in the global variable `KERNELS`, a dict mapping of names to lambda functions.

 - `'elliptical'`
 - `'hexagonal'`